1867 Atlantic hurricane season: Hurricane Six

 Late on September 29, the ships Josephine B. Small, Gen. Marshall, and New Light encountered a Category 1 hurricane several hundred miles north of the Bahamas.
-Tracking to the north, the storm system gained very little strength while passing several hundred miles southwest of Savannah, Georgia.
+Tracking to the north, the storm system gained very little strength while passing several hundred miles southeast of Savannah, Georgia.
 It reportedly attained Category 2 hurricane status while located approximately 100 mi to the east of Cape Hatteras, North Carolina, with winds peaking at 105 mph (165 km/h).
 Spinning to the north-northeast, the hurricane eventually entered a weakening phase, and its last reported location was approximately 285 mi northeast of Virginia Beach, Virginia.
 This hurricane never made landfall.
 Chenoweth proposed that this system began as a subtropical storm on September 27.
-The storm transitioned into a subtropical cyclone and intensified into a hurricane as it nearly executed a cyclonic loop, before accelerating to the northeast on September 30.
+The system transitioned into a tropical cyclone and intensified into a hurricane as it nearly executed a cyclonic loop, before accelerating to the northeast on September 30.
 On October 1, the cyclone was last noted south of Newfoundland.